You have no items in your shopping cart.

 At each annual Chincogan Fiesta from 1968 right through until 2001, Charity Queens representing local organisations, sporting groups and service clubs continued to raise funds for many community projects.
 This was an iconic event for the town of Mullumbimby however due to lack of volunteers and insurance issues, 2001 was the last Fiesta to be held.
 The Chincogan Fiesta was enjoyed by family members of all ages, it helped shape the culture and identity of Mullumbimby and it was a great way to support local community groups.

 These days Mt Chincogan is closed to the public except for on the 3rd Saturday of September each year when the Mullumbimby Chamber of Commerce run their annual Chincogan Charge.
 The charge was revived by the Mullumbimby Chamber of Commerce in 2017 after being dormant for 16 years and is the only day of the year that the general public can access the privately owned mountain.
-Unfortunately, it was not held in 2020 due to the COVID 19 pandemic but it is envisaged to return in 2021.
+Unfortunately, it was not held in 2020 and was recently cancelled in 2021 due to the COVID 19 pandemic.

 Mullumbimby Happenings 50 years of fun 1950-2001.
 Compiled by Reg Byrnes 2003